Chit Khine: Early life

-Businesses and investments
+Career

+Chit Khine was a chair of Insein Township's National League for Democracy branch between 1989 and 1990.

 Chit Khine established his first business of Eden Group in 1990, Eden Construction.
 The group diversified to the hotels and mining sector in 2000, agricultural sector in 2009, banking services and oil and petroleum sectors in 2010.

 He is alleged to have a close relationship with the former military government, the State Peace and Development Council.
 Eden Group was one of the only 8 local companies involved in constructing Naypyidaw, the country's new capital.
 Eden projects have included the construction of the Presidential Palace and the Defence Services Museum in Naypyitaw.
 In exchange, the military government granted Eden Group several highly coveted licenses to import high-end automobiles into the country.

 Eden Group currently operates two Hilton-brand hotels in the capital city of Naypyitaw and the western beach resort destination of Ngapali.
 Eden also operates smaller hotels under the Thingaha and Link brands.
 The Eden Group owns a collection of hotels located in key prime areas within Myanmar in Naypyitaw, Ngapali Beach, Mandalay, Bagan, Inle Lake and Ayethaya of Shan State.

 In 2010, Chit Khine received private banking licenses from the Central Bank of Myanmar.
 In 2011, he established Myanma Apex Bank (MAB), one of the country's few private banks.

 Chit Khine was formerly subject to the European Union, British, and U.S sanctions.
 All financial sanctions on him lifted in 2012 and 2016.

 Chit Khine also owns Denko Trading which operates an industrial oil storage facility with several tanks and terminals.
 Denko Trading also runs fuel stations throughout the country.
 In 2014, the company established a 24-acre industrial oil storage terminal in Thilawa Deep Sea port.

+In February 2021, the military staged the 2021 Myanmar coup d'état.
+On 22 April 2022, the junta detained Chit Khine in Naypyidaw, after the Anti-Corruption Commission alleged that Chit Khine had corrupt dealings between 2018 and 2021 while running a coal power station in Tigyit, Shan State.